Halleymedia/unobtrusive-vue/README.md

    div[data-hidden] { display: none }
    ```

-   Please note that `data-*` attributes are added/removed if you use the moustached syntax with a boolean value.
+   There's [no performance penalty](https://gomakethings.com/how-performant-are-data-attributes-as-selectors/) in using `data-*` attributes as selectors so there's really no need to use CSS classes;

-   There's [no performance penalty](https://gomakethings.com/how-performant-are-data-attributes-as-selectors/) using `data-*` attributes in selectors so there's really no need to use CSS classes;
+   As expected, `data-*` attributes are removed when you bind them to a boolean `false` value.

  * NOT use `render-if` on a component root element because, if you do, you won't get a proper `HTMLElement` as an argument to the `init` function.
 Vue.js replaces it with a comment when an element is not to be rendered.